TooTallNate/gnode/README.md

 ### Run node with ES6 Generators, today!

-`gnode` is a very light wrapper around your `node` executable that ensures [ES6 Generator][generators] support, even on version of node that do not support ES6 Generators natively.
+`gnode` is a very light wrapper around your `node` executable that ensures [ES6 Generator][generators] support, even on versions of node that do not support ES6 Generators natively.
 Support for generators happens either through V8's native support (via the `--harmony_generators` flag when necessary, on node >= v0.11.3), or falling back to [`facebook/regenerator`][regenerator]